Złotów: History

 After World War II, the redrawn borders forced upon Germany and Poland by the Soviet Union in the Potsdam Agreement placed the town, once again, inside Poland.
 Its first post-war mayor was Jan Kocik, leading pre-war Polish activist in Złotów, who was imprisoned by the Germans in the Sachsenhausen concentration camp during the war.
 Already in 1945, new Polish schools were founded, and both the Sparta Złotów sports club and the "Cecylia" choir resumed their activities.
 The Culture Center was established in 1946 and the Municipal Library in 1947.
+A local branch of the Freedom and Independence Association was based in Złotów.
 In 1957, the only monument in Poland to Piast the Wheelwright, the semi-legendary founder of the Piast dynasty, was unveiled in Złotów.
 In 1961 the Regional Museum was established.
 From 1975 to 1998, it was administratively located in the Piła Voivodeship.